Cosmic Shear Cosmology Beyond 2-Point Statistics: A Combined Peak Count and Correlation Function Analysis of DES-Y1: Systematics

 The lensing plane construction has been carried out under the Born approximation (see HD18), whereby light bundles record the convergence and shear along straight lines and ignore the deflection angles in this calculation.
 It has been shown \citep{Hilbert_LensSimAccuracy} that the difference between these methods induces variations smaller than 0.2\% on the lensing power spectrum up to scales of $\ell=2\times 10^4$.
 It is therefore reasonable to expect that Born approximation plays a minor role in the peak statistics as well, however \citet{LensingPDF_baryons} find that the impact on the PDF of the lensing maps is of a few percent.
 We ignore this effect at the moment, but it will need to be revisited in the future.

-Finite box effects are also known to plague the estimation of 2PCF and of their covariance matrix \citep{SLICS_1}, being sensitive to Fourier modes larger than the simulation box.
+Finite box effects are also known to plague the estimation of 2PCFs and of their covariance matrix \citep{SLICS_1}, being sensitive to Fourier modes larger than the simulation box.
 This has an impact on the $\xi_{\pm}$ covariance matrix estimated from our {\it Covariance training set}, however it has a minor impact on the cosmological contour, as shown by the good match between our analysis on the mocks and that of T18.
 Furthermore, since the peak statistics measure quantities in local apertures, it is not sensitive to these large scales, and hence are protected against this.
-Similar conclusions can be drawn regarding the incomplete account of the super-sample covariance \citep[][SSC hereafter]{SSC} captured by our simulations: HD19 found that the SLICS light-cones capture more than 75\% of this SSC term, yielding two-dimensional constraints on $(\Omega_{\rm m}, \sigma_8, h,w_0)$ that match very well those of an analytical covariance matrix, with differences of less than 10\% in the area of the $2\sigma$ regions.
+Similar conclusions can be drawn regarding the incomplete account of the super-sample covariance \citep[][SSC hereafter]{SSC} captured by our simulations: HD19 found that the SLICS light-cones capture more than 75\% of this SSC term, yielding two-dimensional constraints on $(\Omega_{\rm m}, \sigma_8, h, w_0)$ that match to better than 10\% those of an analytical covariance matrix.
 Given the suppressed sensitivity of the peak statistics to these large-scale modes, we expect the residual missing SSC contribution to play a minor role on the full uncertainty, although this may need to be better quantified in the future.

 It has been recently shown that the depth variability across a lensing survey can impact the cosmic signal and variance \citep{Sven_SurveyDepth, KiDS1000_Joachimi}.
 This will need to be the subject of future investigations.
 Given the findings of \citet{KiDS1000_Joachimi}, we expect the impact of unmodelled variable depth to be negligible, given the statistical power of DES-Y1.